Volunteer

 • Complete an online Disclosure & Barring Service (DBS) check, which will require you providing to us three documents to confirm proof of identity.
 We will also need residential address history for the last five years.

-• Complete a Health Assessment form as required by the Oxford University Hospitals NHS Foundation Trust
+• Complete a Health Assessment online, as required by the Oxford University Hospitals NHS Foundation Trust

 • Complete statutory and mandatory training required by the Oxford University Hospitals NHS Foundation Trust and affirm that you adhere to the Acceptable Behaviours Policy and I.T.
 Policy set out by Radio Horton.